Alcohol and Drug Policies

 - Abiding by city, state and federal laws.

-As noted, the University's alcohol and drug policies apply off campus.
-Using drugs and/or alcohol and returning to your residence hall in a disruptive fashion- either via odor, noise, destruction, etc- can lead to residence life policy and alcohol or drug policy violations.
+As outlined in section 610.00 of our code of conduct, the University's alcohol and drug policies apply off campus.
+Additionally, using drugs and/or alcohol and returning to your residence hall in a disruptive fashion- either via odor, noise, destruction, etc- can lead to residence life policy and alcohol or drug policy violations.
 Remember, not everyone wants to hear or smell you.

 Code of Conduct